 The surname Gernet was first found in Lancashire at Leck, a township and chapelry, in the parish of Tunstall, union of Lancaster, hundred of Lonsdale south of the Sands.
 "This township belonged to the Gernets, of Halton, in the reign of John."
 "According to Domesday Book, Skelmersdale [, Lancashire] was in 1066 held by Uctred, who also held Dalton and Uplitherland; like these it was assessed as one ploughland, and was worth the normal 32d. beyond the usual rent.
 Later it was part of the forest fee, held by the Gernet family.
 The first of them known to have held it, Vivian Gernet, gave Skelmersdale and other manors to Robert Travers; these were held in 1212 by Henry Travers under Roger Gernet."

 Important Dates for the Gernet family

 This web page shows only a small excerpt of our Gernet research.
-Another 183 words (13 lines of text) covering the years 1555, 1606, 1605, 1575 and 1608 are included under the topic Early Gernet History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1555, 1606, 1605, 1575 and 1608 are included under the topic Early Gernet History in all our PDF Extended History products and printed products wherever possible.

 Gernet Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Garnett, Garnet, Garnette, Gernet, Gernett and others.